deniseddi/pacman/README.md

 ## Problems to solve

-- Choose a programming language to build the game
+- Which programming language to build the game.
-- How to build the grid
+- How to build the grid.
-- Establish grid’s limits/edges
+- Establish grid’s limits/edges.
-- How to define a position and place Pacman on the grid through code
+- How to define a position and place Pacman on the grid through code.
 - Prompt the user.
 Loop(?) to continue asking for input.
-- How to get the input from the user
+- How to get the input from the user.
-- How to perform a basic move from one position to the next (Move)
+- How to perform a basic move from one position to the next (Move).
-- How to face Pacman (F)
+- How to face Pacman (F).
-- How to rotate (Left, Right)
+- How to rotate (Left, Right).
-- How to prevent Pacman from falling off the grid
+- How to prevent Pacman from falling off the grid.
-- How to ignore commands that would make Pacman fall off the grid
+- How to ignore commands that would make Pacman fall off the grid.
-- How to output the REPORT
+- How to output the REPORT.
 - When does it end?

 ## Challenges